How Opioid Use Affects User Behavior

 Here’s a look at how the use of opioids can affect the behavior of the user:

 Over time, compulsive drug-using behaviors become habitual in nature regardless of whether a drug delivers the desired effects.
 The urge to engage in this habitual behavior can stay with a person long after he or she stops abusing opioids, according to Harvard Health Publications.
 Consequently, the mental effects of opioid addiction become the single biggest challenge to a person’s ability to maintain abstinence on a continued basis.

 When an individual becomes addicted, he or she will usually turn to compulsive actions that lead to the use of more drugs.
 Compulsive needs to lie, cheat or steal to obtain drugs ensue as do compulsive actions involved in the obtaining and use of drugs.

 The compulsive behaviors that occur will interfere with everyday routines essentially ruling the individual’s life.
 There is no longer time to think about or do anything else except those things related to finding or using the next dose of drugs.

 In spite of the physical origins of compulsive drug use, opioid addiction lives inside a person’s thoughts and behaviors and can persist long after drug use ends.
 For these reasons, it’s essential for people struggling with opioid abuse, as well as those in recovery, to seek out some form professional treatment help.

 Compulsive behaviors, such as those associated with opiate addiction, can be changed through therapy.
 Behavioral therapy will assist in the changed routines and actions in response to triggers or stress.
-You can live a healthy, happy life that is not ruled by your addiction—call for help.
+You can live a healthy, happy life that is not ruled by your addiction—call 800-598-5053 (Who Answers?) for help.